Classic Caramel Flan

 Pour the caramel sauce into a 9-inch glass pie dish.
 I have never made flan in individual ramekins, although be my guest.

-Make The Flan Batter
+Step 2: Make the Flan Batter

 Another trick for making flan is to combine all the batter ingredients, at once, in a blender rather than using a mixing bowl and whisk or mixer.
 A blender truly blends the eggs so you don’t have to fight to break the yolks and get them to incorporate smoothly with the whites.